St. John's RJ Luis Jr., right, and Kadary Richmond react after scoring...

 He was satisfied.

-Perhaps one that could be foundational for the Red Storm (4-0), who now travel to the Bahamas for games against No. 12 Baylor (Thursday), either No. 11 Tennessee or Virginia (Friday), and Georgia (Sunday).
+Perhaps it was a win that could be foundational for the Red Storm (4-0), who will travel to the Bahamas for games against No. 12 Baylor (Thursday), either No. 11 Tennessee or Virginia (Friday) and Georgia (Sunday).

 “This was our first big test,” Pitino said.
 “And now we really go into the gauntlet.”

-All five starters finished in double figures scoring, with RJ Luis finishing with 21 points, 11 rebounds and seven assists.
-Deivon Smith added 15 on 7-for-13 shooting.
-Kadary Richmond and Aaron Scott each chipped in 14 points.
-And Zuby Ejiofor recorded a double-double with 13 points and 10 rebounds.
+All five starters finished in double figures, with RJ Luis Jr. finishing with 21 points, 11 rebounds and seven assists.
+Deivon Smith added 15 points and shot 7-for-13.
+Kadary Richmond and Aaron Scott each had 14 points and Zuby Ejiofor contributed 13 points and 10 rebounds.

-“Their size, their strength, their physicality,” said the younger Pitino, listing one by one St. John’s attributes.
+“Their size, their strength, their physicality,” said the younger Pitino, listing St. John’s attributes one by one.
 “We just could not get rebounds.
 They’re big and they’re strong.
 They are bigger than a lot of teams.
 And they’re really, really good.”

-There will be time in the near future for the elder Pitino to dissect the tape with his team.
+There will be time in the near future for the elder Pitino to dissect the tape with his players.
 To show them the mistakes.
 To learn from them.
 To correct them.

-Despite leading by as much as 16 in the first half, the Red Storm found themselves clinging to a 63-59 advantage after a layup by Nelly Joseph (16 points) with 8:01 remaining.
+Despite leading by 16 in the first half, the Red Storm found themselves clinging to a 63-59 advantage after a layup by Nelly Junior Joseph (16 points) with 8:01 remaining.

-Any hope the son had about taking down his father for the second time in four head-to-head matchups dissipated 27 seconds later when Scott drilled a three in front of St. John’s bench.
+Any hope the son had about taking down his father for the second time in four head-to-head matchups dissipated 27 seconds later when Scott drilled a three-pointer from in front of St. John’s bench.

-With one flick of the wrist, the Red Storm had a 66-59 lead.
+With one flick of his wrist, the Red Storm had a 66-59 lead.

 “I had an open three,” Scott said.
 “Confidence is key.
 My teammates, my coaches give me a lot of confidence.
 And I made the three.”

+New Mexico (3-1) did close the gap to 77-69 on Donovan Dent’s three-pointer with 2:20 remaining.
 On the ensuing possession, however, Luis bulled his way to the basket for a layup with 1:48 left to extend the Red Storm’s lead to 79-69.
-Moments later, Scott dove onto the court to corral a loose ball after Tru Washington missed a jumper.
+Moments later, Scott dived onto the court to corral a loose ball after Tru Washington missed a jumper.

 With the outcome essentially decided, the partisan crowd began chanting “Who’s your daddy?” toward the New Mexico coach, who took great pains to say he was not offended.